livingsocial/newrelic_route_check/README.md

 ## Usage

+This gem requires the `controller_summary.csv` file from New Relic.
+To download, go to: Monitoring tab > Transactions.

+Make sure to select these two options:
+1) Type: "Web".
-This gem requires you use New Relic to download your `controller_summary.csv` from the transaction history tab.
-Preferably with the 7 day history to have the best coverage.
-Download the file to `./tmp/controller_summary.csv` then you can run: `bundle exec rake newrelic:compare_with_routes`
+2) Date range: Preferably with the 7 day history to have the best coverage.

+Click on link "Show all transactions table…".
+Click on "Export as CSV".
+Save the file to `./tmp/controller_summary.csv`.

-Which should give output of routes that are defined in your app but not receiving any traffic.
+Run: `bundle exec rake newrelic:compare_with_routes`, which should give output of routes that are defined in your app but not receiving any traffic.

 ## Contributing